dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Events.md

 Just like `event.request`, any changes to `event.response` will overwrite existing data in the response, before it is sent back to the client.

+### Listener Priority

+While you are able to prioritize listeners when registering with the dispatcher, scripts do not have priorities.
+In fact, event scripts run **before** any listeners are called.

-### event.platform
+### Scripts and Propagation

+Event scripts can halt propagation to future listeners as well.
+Setting the `event.stop_propagation` property to **true** will halt propagation of the event immediately upon return from the script.

+## API Representation
-This object provides information about the platform configuration, the current session, and access to the REST API via **inline** calls.
+There is a second parameter passed to your scripts called `platorm`.
+It may be used to access the REST API of your DSP via **inline** calls.
 This make DSP requests directly without requiring an HTTP call.
-This object is only available in server-side scripts.
+The `platform` object is only available in server-side scripts.

+### Platform Properties
+The `platform` object has the following properties:

 | Field | Type | Description |
 |-------|------|-------------|